zxhycxq/reactjs-zh/Docs/optimizing-performance.md

 ## The Power Of Not Mutating Data

-The simplest way to avoid this problem is to avoid mutating values that you are using as props or state.
-For example, the `handleClick` method above could be rewritten using `concat` as:
+The simplest way to avoid this problem is to avoid mutating values that you are using as props or state. 例如：, the `handleClick` method above could be rewritten using `concat` as:

 ```javascript
 handleClick() {